takelley1/linux-notes/kubernetes.md

     name: nginx-service
   spec:
     selector:
       app: nginx # All pods with this label will be part of the service.
     ports:
       - protocol: TCP
         port: 80
-        targetPort: 80
+        targetPort: 80 # Traffic hitting any node at its NodePort is forwarded to the the service port, then the targetPort on each pod
     type: NodePort
   ```
 - `kubectl apply -f nginx-deployment.yml`